rvben/rumdl/README.md

 # Lint all Markdown files in the current directory
 rumdl check .

-# Format files (automatically fix issues)
+# Format files (exits 0 on success, even if unfixable violations remain)
 rumdl fmt .

+# Auto-fix and report unfixable violations (exits 1 if violations remain)
-# Alternative: rumdl check --fix .
+rumdl check --fix .

 # Preview what would be fixed without modifying files
 rumdl check --diff .